openresty/lua-nginx-module/.github/PULL_REQUEST_TEMPLATE.md

-I hereby granted the copyright of the changes in this pull request to the authors of this lua-nginx-module project.
+I hereby grant the copyright of the changes in this pull request to the authors of this lua-nginx-module project.